ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/ECS/ecs-01/README.md

 ## Part 1 - Launching a Docker Machine Instance Configured for ECR Management

-- Launch a Compose enabled Docker machine on Amazon Linux 2023 AMI with security group allowing HTTP and SSH connections using the cloudformation.
+- Launch a Compose-enabled Docker machine on Amazon Linux 2023 AMI with a security group allowing HTTP and SSH connections using the cloudformation.

 ## Part 2 - Containerize the Application and Push Image to ECR